-Conducting clinical studies for any of our drug candidates for approval in the United States requires filing an IND application and reaching agreement with the FDA on clinical protocols, finding appropriate clinical sites and clinical investigators, securing approvals for such studies from the institutional review board at each such site, manufacturing clinical quantities of drug candidates and supplying drug product to clinical sites.
-Currently, we have multiple active INDs with the FDA in the United States, including for NGM282 for NASH and PBC, an active Clinical Trials Notification, or CTN, in Australia for NGM120 and an active Clinical Trial Authorisation in the United Kingdom from the Medicines and Healthcare Products Regulatory Agency for NGM217 for diabetes.
+Conducting clinical trials for any of our drug candidates for approval in the United States requires filing an IND application and reaching agreement with the FDA on clinical protocols, finding appropriate clinical sites and clinical investigators, securing approvals for such studies from the IRB at each such site, manufacturing clinical quantities of drug candidates and supplying drug product to clinical sites.
+Currently, we have multiple active INDs with the FDA in the United States, including for aldafermin for NASH and PBC, for NGM621 for GA secondary to AMD and for NGM120 for treatment of solid tumors and pancreatic cancer.
+We also have an active Clinical Trial Authorisation in the United Kingdom from the Medicines and Healthcare Products Regulatory Agency for NGM217 for diabetes and an active Clinical Trial Notification in Australia from the Therapeutic Good Administration for NGM395 for metabolic syndrome.

 We cannot guarantee that we will be able to successfully accomplish required regulatory activities or all of the other activities necessary to initiate and complete clinical trials.
 As a result, our preclinical studies and clinical trials may be extended, delayed or terminated, and we may be unable to obtain regulatory approvals or successfully commercialize our products.
-We do not know whether any other clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
+We do not know whether any of our clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
 Our product development costs will increase if we experience delays in clinical testing.
-Significant clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do, which would impair our ability to successfully commercialize our product candidates and may harm our business, results of operations and prospects.
+Significant clinical trial delays could also shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do, which would impair our ability to successfully commercialize our product candidates and may harm our business, results of operations and prospects.
 Events that may result in a delay or unsuccessful completion of clinical development include: